Image-to-Image Translation with Disentangled Latent Vectors for Face Editing: Experiments

 In our second set-up of evaluation, we compare our method with state-of-the-art StyleGAN2 inversion-based methods, e4e \cite{tov2021designing}, HyperStyle \cite{alaluf2022hyperstyle}, HFGI \cite{wang2022high}, StyleTransformer \cite{Hu_2022_CVPR}, and StyleRes \cite{pehlivan2022styleres} in Table \ref{table:results_setB}.
-We compare the methods on a local (bangs) and a global attribute (smile) manipulation.
+We compare the methods on local (e.g. bangs) and global attribute (e.g. smile) manipulations.
 For the smile attribute, we use the direction explored by the InterfaceGAN method \cite{shen2020interpreting}.
-For the bangs attribute, we use the direction discovered by the StyleCLIP method \cite{patashnik2021styleclip}.
-The strength attribute is set to $2$ to report the best FID scores.
-We provide more analysis on that in Fig. \ref{fig:strength}.
-We also show FID improvements with the disentanglement loss and additional improvements, especially on the addition of bangs with attention-based skip connections.
+For the others, we use the direction discovered by the StyleCLIP method \cite{patashnik2021styleclip}.
+The strength attribute is set to the one that achieves the best FID scores.
+We provide more analysis on the strengths in Fig. \ref{fig:strength}.
+We achieve significant improvements on the presented attributes both with respect to VecGAN and state-of-the-art StyleGAN2 inversion-based methods.